ashokvytla/fire/README.md

 # Fire

-Fire enables building end to end big data Applications for various Horizontals and also for the various Verticals.
+Fire enables building end to end big data Applications for various Horizontals and Verticals.
+It does so by providing a rich set of Nodes for various Big Data Functionality which run on a workflow execution engine.
+Fire would also provide a User Interface for building the workflows.

-It does so by providing a framework for building and running workflows.
 At this time Spark is the core execution engine which would be supported.
 Any new computation node can be plugged into the workflow.
-It supports data nodes, transform nodes, nodes that build predictive models, load data into various stores like hbase, solr etc. and above all schema propagation through the workflow.
+It supports data nodes, transform nodes, predictive modeling nodes, loading data into various stores like hbase, solr etc. and above all schema propagation through the workflow.

 Fire's core value preposition is to provide a number of Nodes in an open framework that could be used out of the box and thus enable much faster innovation and development of new use cases of Big Data.
 Fire is Apache 2 Licensed http://www.apache.org/licenses/LICENSE-2.0.